 Where Can I Stand Up Paddle Board?

 You can SUP pretty much anywhere there is water, with the most popular locations being lakes and oceans.
-We generally refer to anything that is not surf or wave riding as flat water paddling, and if riding breaking waves like a surfer, you are SUP surfing.
+We generally refer to anything that is not surf or wave riding as flat water paddle boarding, and if riding breaking waves like a surfer, you are SUP surfing.

 What Are the Different Kinds of SUP Boards?

-For those racing, or looking to paddle longer distances at great speeds, displacement hulls are very popular.
-Displacement hulls have a distinctively pointed nose, and tend to be longer in length than planning hulls.
-Generally, displacement boards are for more experienced paddlers looking to take their speed and glide to the next level.
+For those racing, or looking to paddleboard longer distances at great speeds, displacement hulls are very popular.
+Displacement hull stand up paddleboards have a distinctively pointed nose, and tend to be longer in length than planning hulls.
+Generally, displacement SUP boards are for more experienced paddlers looking to take their speed and glide to the next level.

 Inflatable Stand Up Paddle Boards